wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-3-25 - "latest" special folder to allow access to paths without having to tab through the build number.  -run suffix for tests that are in progress.
 * 2014-3-22 - -i --in-place flag for in-place builds.
 Not recommended for anything other than getting a build working or experiments with very short runtimes.